Environment variables

 ---|---|---|

-GATEWAY_HTTP_PORT | The port on which the gateway will present the HTTP management API. | 8888 |
+GATEWAY_HTTP_PORT | The port on which Gateway will present the HTTP management API. | 8888 |

 GATEWAY_SECURED_METRICS | Determines whether the HTTP management API requires authentication. | true |

 GATEWAY_ADMIN_API_USERS | Users that can access the API.
-Note: Admin access is required for write operations.
-Setting admin: true grants read-only access. | [{username: admin, password: conduktor, admin: true}] |
+Admin access is required for write operations.
+To grant read-only access, set admin: true . | [{username: admin, password: conduktor, admin: true}] |

-HTTPS Configuration | ||
+HTTPS configuration | ||

 GATEWAY_HTTPS_KEY_STORE_PATH | Enables HTTPS and specifies the keystore to use for TLS connections. | |